graphprotocol/everest/contracts/README.md

 - `openzeppelin-test-helpers` is used.
 It depends on web3, which we want to avoid, but so far it is working fine
 - `Chai` is a dependancy of `openzeppelin-test-helpers`
-- `Truffle 5.0.43` is recommended (with the solidity compiler that comes with it)
+- `Truffle 5.1.18` is recommended (with the solidity compiler that comes with it), which is `solc-js 0.5.12`
 - `Solium` is used for linting Solidity files.
 The `prettier solidity plugin` was tried, but it is buggy, so we removed it from the project until it is stable
 - `Prettier` and `eslint` are used for js files.
 Note you must put the files to lint in quotes for